 Put down soft surfaces

 Kids obviously want to play while they’re outside.
 That’s why soft surfaces are crucial.
 Traditionally that means having a decent-sized lawn.
+Keep your lawn soft underfoot with heavy but infrequent watering, and ensuring a thick turf using quality grass seed.
 But sand and bark, as well as rubber tiles and matting, also do a good job of cushioning falls.

 Whatever you use, you need to make sure you have a large enough area set out and that the installation is done properly.
 So, make sure loose materials have an adequate depth to be cushioning and that any matting or tiles are secured safely with the correct base and pegs or adhesive.